UniErase: Towards Balanced and Precise Unlearning in Language Models: Perform Unlearning Edit with Unleanring Token

-In this section, we initially employ mathematical logic to expound upon the fundamental principles of UniErase ($\triangleright$ Sec \ref{unlearning chain}), as demonstrated in Figure \ref{fig: unierase}.
-Then, we elaborate on the methodology of training an unlearning token via incorporating a minimal number of parameters ($\triangleright$ Sec \ref{generating unlearning token}).
-Additionally, we discuss the process of precisely modifying parameters for the forgetting targets ($\triangleright$ Sec \ref{performing unlearning edits}), aiming at achieving an optimal equilibrium between high unlearning efficacy and low ability loss ($\triangleright$ Sec \ref{sec4.4}).
+In this section, we first introduce the Unlearning Logical Chain to expound upon the fundamental principles of \ourmethod ($\triangleright$ Section \ref{unlearning chain}), as demonstrated in Figure \ref{fig: EquiErase}.
+Then, we propose the unlearning token and elaborate on the techniques to obtain it via incorporating a minimal number of parameters ($\triangleright$ Section \ref{generating unlearning token}).
+Subsequently, we introduce Udit to modify parameters for the unlearning targets ($\triangleright$ Section \ref{performing unlearning edits}), achieving balanced unlearning performances while supporting precise unlearning.